What is Asset Protection?

 - After a lifetime of hard work, building your business and accumulating your wealth, you want to ensure your legacy will be safe for future generations.
 It is crucial to establish a succession plan to dictate what happens to your business in the event your circumstances change (i.e. retirement, illness, death etc).

 - Further, it is important to establish your estate plan and specify your wishes for your assets within a will.
-In his article, ‘Estate Planning Step-by-Step – Rest Easy by Protecting Your Assets & Loved Ones’ Luke lays out all the information you require to start planning what you wish to happen to your assets in the future.
+In his article, ‘Estate Planning Step-by-Step – Protect Your Assets & Loved Ones’ Luke Bland lays out all the information you require to start planning what you wish to happen to your assets in the future.

 - Read more on Succession Planning and the importance of organising it now to safeguard everyone involved in the business, including if the unexpected occurs.